Marais des Cygnes National Wildlife Refuge, USFWS

 We are a national wildlife refuge with a mission to protect and provide habitat for native plants and wildlife.
 We also want to engage the public in nature and their public lands through educational programs and outdoor recreation.

 How to register: Please review GSKSMO's registration requirements before registering.
-Caregivers/Troop Leaders will need to book space at Camp Tongawood FIRST at http://outdoor.gsksmo.org/tongawood.html , then reach out to Nova to schedule.
-You are not confirmed until Nova gets back with you and checks that camp is scheduled.
+Caregivers/Troop Leaders will need to book space at Camp Tongawood FIRST at http://outdoor.gsksmo.org/tongawood.html, then reach out to Nova to schedule.
+You are not confirmed until Nova gets back with you and our Outdoor Camp Reservation system has confirmed your reservation.
+It is a good idea to also book the STEM Outpost building if you want to use the inside for tables and restrooms.
+Please let the Outdoor team know you will be fishing so they can plan accordingly.

 Contact Nova Clarke at Nova_Clarke@fws.gov or 620-238-5362.